bob-erdman/developer-dot/certcapture/cert-demo.md

 <script type='text/javascript' src='https://beta.certcapture.com/Gencert2/js'></script>

 <h1>eCommerce Plugin Demo</h1>
-<p>The Ecommerce plugin is used to embed CertCapture's exemption document submission form into your ecommerce site so it can communicate with CertCapture.
+<p>The eCommerce plugin is used to embed CertCapture's exemption document submission form into your eCommerce site so it can communicate with CertCapture.
 For more information about the plugin, <a href="https://help.avalara.com/0021_Avalara_CertCapture/All_About_CertCapture/Install_Avalara_CertCapture_for_Ecommerce" target="_blank">check out the documentation.</a></p>
 <hr id="cert-divider">

 <div id="gencert_test">